dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 RDBMS is more like transaction systems rather than storage system.
 Programming languages can store and retrieve data from files.
 And DB are not for solving the storage problems.

+Consistency is the main problem that a relatioinal database management system is meant to solve.

+One interpretation of a domain is a set of values that are given a common name.

+Relation (domain) contains bag of tuples.
+Tuples are attribute-value pairs with specified types and rules such as constraints and triggers.

+Decorated literal to enforce type syntax `date '2021-03-02'`, full query will be looking like this `select data '2021-03-02';`.

 All quotes are excerpts from “The Art Of PostgreSQL” by Dimitri Fontaine.

+Fun alias to get `00:00:00` time in PostgreSQL `select date 'today' + time 'allballs' as midnight;` will result in `2021-03-02 00:00:00`.

 http://ergast.com/images/ergast_db.png